 You have to see each day as an opportunity to take care of your precious body.
 Without it, you would be gone.

 So, remember the pillars of health every day.
 All are common-sense habits to keep yourself healthy.
 We know better but we need to do better.

 Here’s some more tips to keep your body healthy:

 So, take steps to take care of your body.
 After all, it’s the only place you have to live.

 To develop these common-sense tasks into habits, it is useful to use my Daily Target Sheets.
-You can find free printable forms on my website or in my Healthy Weight Loss Workbook.

 I have also just scratched the surface of these important health promoting habits.
 And there are other habits I have not included here.
 If you would like me to go into more detail on a topic or address another important habit, contact me through my contact page.

 I was listening to the 2022 Food Revolution Summit and heard a quote that really resonated with me.
 It was in an interview about the dangers of food addiction.
 The quote is:

 "None is Easier than Some."